matt-goldman/BlakeDocs/src/Pages/5 Contributing/PluginHooks.md

 - **Generated content modification** - Update processed HTML and metadata
 - **Output file creation** - Generate additional files (sitemaps, feeds, etc.)
+[NOTE: make this more generic.
+Could be something like generating additional files, such as an RSS feed, a sitemap, or other related assets.
+Probably wouldn't mention CSS and JavaScript here because these would be included in an RCL, not managed by an IBlakePlugin implementation.
+But image processing could be worth mentioning - thumbnail generation for example would be a neat addition.
+EDIT: I see a mention below of this just to note.]
 - **Asset processing** - Handle CSS, JavaScript, images
 - **Cleanup tasks** - Remove temporary data or files
 - **Final validations** - Check generated content quality